balassaloci/Embedded_TBA_Bananalyzer/README.md

 ## Physical Part - David A.
  -  [x] Send data in json format to MQTT
  -  [ ] Testing to get color data (What range is the banana ripe or rotten)
- -  [ ] Decide which color palette to use + convert to it - YUV, HSL
+ -  [x] Decide which color palette to use + convert to it - YUV, HSL
- -  [ ] Box or case for the module
  -  [ ] Add temperature sensor

 ### Optional
  -  [ ] Measure on request
  -  [ ] Separate the modules
+ -  [ ] Box or case for the module

 ## Website Backend - Nick
  -  [ ] Download and store MQTT data